 7. Create full funnel content plans for personas.

 You can’t create meaningful content marketing plans without knowing your buyers.
 In my book, that’s the #1 reason why content marketing fails.
 Once you map exactly who you’re targeting, audit what content you have for these buyers.
 Be a very tough grader for this work.
 Does your content really talk to executives?
 How do you know?
 Once you have a content heat map for these buyers, you can create and fill the “gap map” of content for your marketing and sales funnel.

 Armed with your persona map, research, content plans, and targeting lists—you’re off to the races.
 But wait, there’s more!
 Do you know what’s really working on your front lines?
 Do your campaigns drive high quality leads in your target buyer pool?
 Is your sales team meeting with target buyers?
 Stay close to the execution so that you support, coach, and learn from your tribe as they execute.

 9. Measure success of persona marketing.

 As with everything in sales and marketing, measure your success.
 How many more target buyers bought your product?
 Are targeted buyers converting better or faster throughout your marketing and sales funnel?
 Set a baseline and measure it.

 10. Evolve personas actively.

 Persona development can’t be an academic exercise.
 Effective marketing teams use data, input from the tribe, and experience to keep up with buyers.
 If your marketing isn’t reaching them, it’s time to update your insights or targeting.
 If your marketing works, what’s next?
 How can you optimize the customer experience?
 In short, your work is never done.
-So, settle in for the marathon and have fun mastering deeper insights into your buyers.
+So, think of it as an always-on activity, and have fun mastering deeper insights into your buyers.